FUenal/open-source-llm-cybersecurity-benchmark/README.md

 ---

 By benchmarking open LLMs for real cybersecurity tasks, we’re enabling organizations to ask smarter questions, choose better tools, and deploy AI **on their terms**—not on a vendor’s timeline.

 ---

-I'm glad to hear that!
-Here's **Section 7: Beyond the Benchmark – Future Plans**:

----